JujuAdams/painfully-learned-lessons/optimization.md

 </details>

+There are also a few functions which return structs or arrays that you want to be careful of.
+Matrix functions are especially guilty of this, although [matrix_multiply](https://youtube.com/shorts/_r7Z-mIm4x4?feature=share) and other matrix functions recently gained the ability to output the results into an existing array instead of returning a new one, which is usually the way to go.

+Arrays are the most common structures that run afoul of this, but it also goes for other things, like buffers, ds_whatever, and surfaces.
+Surfaces can be especially bad because it's easy to create large ones without thinking about it.

 ### Verdict

 If your code does depend on a lot of array allocations, it can be difficult to get rid of them without changing functionality or introducing bugs.
 In some circumstances, you can ease the burden by declaring an array as a static variable so that it's only allocated once and the same array persists every time you call a function - but this can be dangerous if you're not careful, as it means you can accidentally carry over data from one call of the function to another, which can create errors that are very hard to debug.